mayur0906/Faculty-Feedback/README.md

 The program must be opened in NetBeans, to execute, and make changes.
 Instructions to do so, can be found [here.]("https://netbeans.org/kb/docs/ide/git.html#clone)

 The project uses a Java front end, and a MySQL back end.

 Import the .sql file, into a MySQL Server.
-Instructions will be added soon.
+Click [here]("http://stackoverflow.com/questions/4546778/how-can-i-import-a-database-with-mysql-from-terminal") for instructions.